libktx/ktx/.github/CONTRIBUTING.md

   - **[REMOVAL]** - temporary or permanent removal of a major feature (e.g. disabling a module for a single release).
 - Checkout the `develop` branch.
 - Change `libVersion` setting in the [`version.txt`](../version.txt) to the next snapshot release.
-The name should match the used LibGDX version followed by the `-SNAPSHOT` suffix.
+The name should match the used libGDX version followed by the `-SNAPSHOT` suffix.

 #### Snapshot release

-- Make sure the [`version.txt`](../version.txt) ends with the `-SNAPSHOT` suffix and matches the LibGDX version that the library was compiled against.
+- Make sure the [`version.txt`](../version.txt) ends with the `-SNAPSHOT` suffix and matches the libGDX version that the library was compiled against.
 - Run `gradle build uploadSnapshot` to push artifacts to _Sonatype_ snapshots repository.
 This task will do nothing if the current [version](../version.txt) is not a snapshot to avoid accidentally pushing a stable release.